The Ziegfeld Girls Visit the Island of Make Believe…

 and now that storyline presenting those…

-With impeccable timing the elderly Joan Michaels (Barbi Benton) and Rubi Rogers (Audrey Landers) – aka Landers and Benton heavily made up in unconvincing “old” make up and wearing “elderly wardrobe” – visit the island escaping from their retirement home.
+With impeccable timing, the elderly Joan Michaels (Barbi Benton) and Rubi Rogers (Audrey Landers) – aka Landers and Benton heavily made up in unconvincing “old” makeup and wearing “elderly wardrobe” – visit the island escaping from their retirement home.

 Poor Tattoo (and probably your grandad, big brother or dad) had hoped the visiting showgirls would be a couple of pretty young things.
 In their intro to the others, the cunning Mr Roarke confides with Tattoo and Julie that this pair of Missouri ladies will learn about their friendship.
-Saying this friendship will be tested it to the limits.
+Saying this friendship will be tested to the limits.

-This pair were both Ziegfeld Girls in Broadway in 1926, and now they are arriving just in time to appear the island’s revival show on the Ziegfeld Girls.
+This pair were both Ziegfeld Girls in Broadway in 1926, and now they are arriving just in time to appear in the island’s revival show on the Ziegfeld Girls.
 With both wishing to be young again.
 Roarke and Julie take the women to see the dance rehearsal.
 Both are mightily impressed by the natty cardboard cutout of Ziegfeld.

 It turns out Michaels’ granddaughter, Billie (Betty Kennedy) is in the show and she’s hoping to follow in her grandmother’s footsteps.
 She’s dating and madly in love with the show’s director, Carl Wagner (Dack Rambo).
 He’s keen to get some tips for the show, but Joan is not keen to be the show’s consultant but to be young again.
 She tells Roarke just that.

-Roarke meets with Joan and Rubi and produces two life size cardboard cut outs of them as they were in their youth in their Ziegfeld costumes.
-Roarke stresses their rules within their fantasy are that they can’t say who they are or they will be old again, they can’t tell they are there as part of a “fantasy” and it’s time limited for one weekend only.
+Roarke meets with Joan and Rubi and produces two life-size cardboard cutouts of them as they were in their youth in their Ziegfeld costumes.
+Roarke stresses their rules within their fantasy are that they can’t say who they are or they will be old again, they can’t tell they are there as part of a “fantasy” and it’s time-limited for one weekend only.

 After Roarke takes them back to their younger selves with some natty positive visualisation with his dulcet Mexican accent.
 This by reminding them of their Ziegfeld Days.
 Suddenly the old women are then rejuvenated looking like they did then.
 Cue girly squeals of delight.

 Carl takes a bit of a fancy to Rubi, which Joan begs her friend not to act on this.
 It seems that Rubi has always had a thing about directors.
 Rubi does end up snogging Carl as she’s quite enjoying being young again especially with this young man falling for her.. much to her friend’s annoyance.
-The story line also concentrating on the women’s friendship, where a few comments tells us more of their life stories and personalities, and revelations and confessions are made.
+The storyline also concentrating on the women’s friendship, where a few comments tell us more of their life stories and personalities, and revelations and confessions are made.

-This was a much more memorable tribute to this topic than an explanation, and beautifully put together piece.
+This was a much more memorable tribute to this topic than an explanation and beautifully put together piece.
 These slides were superimposed over then what looked like a colour blurry clip from the dance scene later in the show.